Causal inference to detect selection bias in road safety epidemiology: Application to responsibility analyses

 First, let us formalize what ``responsibility'' means in responsibility analyses.
 In this context, the ``responsibility'' of a driver is not entirely driven by the determination of a legal fault.
 A driver involved in a crash is considered as responsible of this crash if he committed a driving fault (lane departure, failure to obey traffic signs, driving against traffic, etc), which should trigger the crash.
+Note that alcohol consumption or cannabis intoxication are traffic violation (illegal and frowned upon) but they are not driving faults.
+Rather, they are causes of driving faults.
 The responsibility, which is assigned after the crash from police reports, is a measure of the driving fault, which takes place before the crash.
 We will denote by $F$ the binary variable indicating whether the driver commits a driving fault.
 Observe that this variable is defined for all drivers, not only those involved in a crash.
-Further denote by $A$ the binary variable indicating whether this driver is involved in an accident.
-We also consider the binary variable $R$ indicating whether the driver is responsible for an accident.
+Further denote by $A$ the binary variable indicating whether this driver is involved in a severe accident.
+We can therefore consider the binary variable $R$ indicating whether the driver is responsible for a severe accident.
 So, $R = F\times A$, and we have: